The holidays are about joy, connection, and giving—but it's prime hunting season for cybercriminals.

 Many consumers like to shop for bargains on social media, and fraudsters know this.
 They routinely set up fake online account pages and promote goods with prices below market value to lure shoppers into purchasing.

 Once the victim hands over the payment details, the owner of the fake store can steal them to make purchases elsewhere.
-These types of attacks are widespread, with 38.3% of scam reports in 2020 related to online purchase scams.
+These attacks are widespread, with 38.3% of scam reports in 2020 related to online purchase scams.

 3. Fake Shipping Notification Scams